 We are delighted with the success of the Read & Publish initiative.
 Over 400 institutions in more than 30 countries are now participating and we have had very positive feedback from librarians, library consortia and authors.

-We have also signed a landmark agreement with Electronic Information for Libraries (EIFL) which enables researchers in 30 developing and transition economy countries to publish Open Access research articles in our subscription journals without charge.
+In addition, we have signed a landmark agreement with Electronic Information for Libraries (EIFL) which enables researchers in 30 developing and transition economy countries to publish Open Access research articles in our subscription journals without charge.

 Commitment to the Transformative Journal approach

 The high level of uptake of our R&P agreements gave us the confidence to commit to the ‘transformative’ route towards Open Access.
 Our three hybrid journals were the first journals to be afforded Transformative Journal status by Plan S.

 The Transformative Journal strategy signals our commitment to move towards full OA, while allowing us to provide publishing options that support all our authors as we approach this change in the publishing landscape.

 Development, Journal of Cell Science and Journal of Experimental Biology – as Transformative Journals – will continue to offer three publication choices – free non-OA publishing, Gold OA (author pays), and APC-free OA publishing through R&P agreements.
 This means that researchers can continue to publish with us regardless of their funder or financial status.

 “I am delighted that The Company of Biologists is fully committed to transitioning its journals to full Open Access – as evidenced by the Read and Publish arrangements developed last year and the announcement that their three subscription journals will become Transformative Journals, from January 2021,” said Robert Kiley, Head of Open Research at The Wellcome Trust in Head of Strategy, cOAlition S) in 2020.
 “We welcome the commitment to transition to full Open Access, to offset subscription income from payments for publishing services and to work to increase the share of OA content, year-on-year.
 I hope other journals follow the lead set by The Company of Biologists.”